anastasyapratiwi/sql-playground/README.md

 -- 2. WHY SQL? --
 SQL is a very essential programming language, especially for database.
 Without SQL, we can't store our data and build a strong infrastructure such as data pipelines.

 Although it's very important for data engineers, data analysts also need to master it.
-Think the data storage as a library full of cryptic codes, it's the job of data analysts to  gather informations and translate it for the people to understand.
+Think the data storage as a library full of cryptic codes, it's a job for data analysts to  gather informations and translate it so the people can understand.

-Companies continue to digitalize their data.
-Artificial Intelligence (AI) transform our lives.
+It's a common knowledge that companies continue to digitalize their data.
+Artificial Intelligence (AI) transforms our lives.
 But there is no AI strategy, without data strategy.
 Clean data is crucial.
 All starts with a row of SQL code.

 -- 3. CERTIFICATES OF COMPLETION --